Skip to content

 interval Time interval between data points

-Linked with interval and timerange parameters, if the value is true, then the timerange range is readjusted according to the interval time interval, generally shifting forward.
+Works together with interval and timerange parameters.
+If the value is true, the timerange range will be adjusted according to the interval time interval, generally logically shifted backward.

 Feedback